 Greg Flett has over 15 years of experience working with child-serving non-profit organizations throughout the U.S. In his role as Senior Program Manager at the National Children’s Advocacy Center, Greg leads the Children and Youth workgroup for the National Resource Center of Reaching Victims.
 This Office of Victims of Crime–funded project brings together experts from around the country to develop resources and training aimed at increasing the quality and accessibility of services for child victims.
 In his previous role as Outreach Coordinator for the Northeast Regional Children’s Advocacy Center, Greg provided training and technical assistance to CACs and multidisciplinary teams (MDTs).
 He approaches this work with a strong focus on strengthening collaboration and team effectiveness to improve outcomes for children and families impacted by abuse.
 Greg has served as Executive Director of CACs in New York and Colorado, and he has facilitated trainings with MDTs and team facilitators from across the country.
 Greg’s commitment to justice and healing for all children and youth stems from his belief that everyone has the right to a childhood free of abuse, trauma, and pain.
-Greg joined NCAC in October of 2017 and currently resides in Boston, MA, with his wife and two children.
+Greg joined NCAC in October of 2017 and currently resides in North Carolina with his wife and two children.